-One note before we dive in: deposit insurance matters.
-All of the accounts in this article are protected by the Canada Deposit Insurance Corporation (CDIC), which covers eligible deposits up to $100,000 per depositor, per category.
-It’s a detail worth understanding before you move money anywhere new.
+One note before we get into it: deposit insurance matters.
+All of the accounts in this article are protected by the Canada Deposit Insurance Corporation (CDIC), which covers eligible deposits up to $100,000 per depositor, per insured category.
+It’s worth understanding before you move money anywhere new.

 Quick Comparison: Best Bank Accounts in Canada